Contact Us

 Older Homes & Driveways

 Milton has a strong stock of pre-1950 homes — colonials, Victorians, capes, and craftsman bungalows.
 Older homes often come with older driveway bases that have failed even when the surface still looks OK.
-We always look at what is under the existing surface before recommending a sealcoat versus an overlay versus a full replacement.
-Same with roofs: older Milton homes need careful tear-off, attic ventilation assessment, and proper ice-and-water shield along the eaves to handle Massachusetts ice dams.
+We always look at what is under the existing surface before recommending a repair, a sealcoat, an overlay, or a full replacement.
+Older driveways are also where most of our drainage work happens — aprons that pitch the wrong way and downspouts dumping straight onto asphalt are common in this stock.

 New England Weather, Locally

 Milton gets the full New England cycle — 30+ freeze-thaw events a year, ice storms, summer humidity, and the occasional Nor'easter coming up the coast.
-Every paving, roofing, and masonry job we do here is built for those conditions: hot-mix asphalt installed at the right temperature, full ice and water shield on roofs, drainage built into masonry walls.
+Every paving, repair, sealcoating, and drainage job we do here is built for those conditions: hot-mix asphalt installed at the right temperature, crack filling before water gets in, and drainage that handles real storms.

 Common Milton Projects We Get Called For